BradyAJohnston/MolecularNodes/docs/examples.md

 ## Geometry Nodes Styling

-In the *Geometry Nodes* tab, you can find the beginning setup, first node applying colors by element type, second oneallowing to view the atoms as shperes in the Cycles render engine.
+In the *Geometry Nodes* tab, you can find the beginning setup, first node applying colors by element type, second one allowing to view the atoms as shperes in the Cycles render engine.
 Most startup files initialize in the Eevee render setting, so you will need to replace that node for the appropriate styling one if needed.
 In our case, we remove the second node and replace it with the following, changing the settings as desired :

 ![](images/molnodex-6.png)